 How do I request a transcript of my Court hearing?

-Requests for transcripts or CD recordings of hearings are made by contacting the Transcript Coordinator with Domestic Relations Court (513-887-3352).
-When a request is made, the Transcript Coordinator will prepare a request form and provide the requesting party with the estimated cost of the transcript.
+Method One: In-house Transcript Preparation.
+The Administration Office will accept a completed Transcript Request form from the requesting party and provide an estimated cost for the transcript.
 A deposit of one half of the estimated cost must be paid to the Clerk of Courts.
 Once the deposit is paid and the requesting party has provided the Transcript Coordinator with proof of deposit, the transcript will be prepared.
 Once the transcript is completed, the Transcript Coordinator will inform the requesting party and inform them of any unpaid balance owed on the transcript.
 The unpaid balance must be paid to the Clerk of Courts and proof of payment provided to the Transcript Coordinator prior to the transcript being released.
 Parties are encouraged to make their transcript requests and pay their deposits in a timely manner to avoid being charged an expedited rate for the transcript.

 How much does a transcript or CD cost?

 How long does it take to get a transcript?